Susan Cotts Watkins: The Malawi Longitudinal Study of Families and Health

 In 1998, Watkins began research on The Malawi Longitudinal Study of Families and Health.
 The study's goal was to investigate the multiple influences that contribute to HIV risks in sexual partnerships; the variety of ways in which people manage risk within and outside of marriage and other sexual relationships; the possible effects of HIV prevention policies and programs; and the mechanisms through which poor rural individuals, families, households, and communities cope with the impacts of high AIDS-related morbidity and mortality.
 The study found a number of factors that contributed to the spread of HIV/AIDS in Malawi.
-Among those factors was the high rate of sexual encounters among youth, and a general unwillingness to follow HIV prevention methods.
+Among those factors were the high rate of sexual encounters among youth, and a general unwillingness to follow HIV prevention methods.

 Altruism in Africa

 In 2017, Watkins published A Fraught Embrace with Ann Swidler.
-The book detailed the relationship between philanthropists, beneficiaries, and brokers in the fight against AIDS in Africa.
-Watkins found that virtually all work in the fight against AIDS relied on brokers, who act as intermediaries between western altruists and local villagers.
-Watkins and Swidler found that conflicts between these three groups often confounded efforts to fight AIDS.
-They argued that instead altruists could accomplish more good, not by seeking to transform African lives but by helping Africans achieve their own goals.
+The book detailed the relationships among philanthropists, beneficiaries, and brokers in the fight against AIDS in Africa.
+Watkins found that virtually all work in the fight against AIDS relied on brokers, who act as intermediaries between Western altruists and local villagers.
+Watkins and Swidler found that conflicts among these three groups often confounded efforts to fight AIDS.
+They argued that altruists could accomplish more good by helping Africans achieve their own goals, rather than seeking to transform African lives.